1j01/project-nexus/README.md

 to restart?

 No more!
-Well, once I make this thing that is.
-So far I've got a list of projects, where each project containing a `package.json` file has an [`npm start` / `npm stop` / kill process] button.
+Well, it's a work in projects.
+I mean, progress.
+Currently it doesn't really help you switch projects.

+So far,
+there's a settings modal where you choose a projects directory, and then it finds all the sudirectories and assumes these are your projects.

+If a project has a `package.json` file, the listing is given a button to `npm start` the project, and to `npm stop` it if there happens to be a `stop` script, otherwise kill the process.

+If there's no `package.json`, it'll give you a button to open `index.html`.

+If there's neither, ya get naught.

+I'm open to extending it with different openers.
+(I'll probably try to modularize this!)
+After all, even I have a python project or two.
+Or one, but you get the idea.

 _Built with [nw.js](http://nwjs.io/)_